We have gathered the most commonly asked questions regarding us and our products

 Elias is different in many ways, the most important one being that it is solely a Music Engine with the main focus on adaptive music.
 It is a tool by composers for composers that is designed to make creating game music easier and more intuitive than working with other audio middleware that is designed mainly for SFX but also has certain music functions, such as FMOD, Wwise and Fabric.
 In other words, Elias is not a replacement for a sound engine, it’s a complement to it.
 For the composers we have developed a powerful authoring tool: Elias Studio, which helps the composer arrange the game music and also functions as a game simulator so that the composer has control over how the music will flow and function in the game.

 Elias is a multi track music system that utilizes the principle of vertical layering, alongside with advanced linear transitions between completely different music.
-However, each individual stem (or track, if you will) in Elias can have its own settings, which sets it apart from other solutions.
+However, each individual track (or stem, if you will) in Elias can have its own settings, which sets it apart from other solutions.
 A percussion track is a lot different from a melodic track, like a string track for instance, and should be treated in a different way because of the musical properties.
 There is a difference between short and long sounds, and this means that a drum track would ideally be able to make a transition to the next level quicker than, let’s say, a slow and ambient choir track.
 Elias also lets you customize settings on specific beat points in the track, which makes it ideal for melodies etc. All settings are stored in “Transition Presets”, which can be called on the fly within the game.

 No, far from it.
 While we’re on the subject of transitions, we have a feature called Stinger specific agility beat points.
 In essence, it means that you can have tonal stingers for the first time.
 And that means that you can have stingers that help in the transitions between trigger levels as well as motifs.
 It’s always been possible to throw in percussion stingers but now you can actually write melodic stingers and you as a composer can decide which one should play depending on what the underlying chord progression is.